About the Journal

 - Any manuscripts received for review must be treated as confidential documents.
 They must not be shown to or discussed with others except as authorized by the editor.

 - Judgments by the reviewers should be as objective as possible.
 There shall be no personal criticism of the author.
-The professional views of the revieweers should be clearly expressed with supporting arguments.
+The professional views of the reviewers should be clearly expressed with supporting arguments.

-- In the event that a reviewer feels it is not possible for him/her to complete review of manuscript within stipulated time then this information must be communicated to the editor, so that the manuscript could be sent to another reviewer.
+- In the event that a reviewer feels it is not possible for him/her to complete the review of a manuscript within stipulated time then this information must be communicated to the editor so that the manuscript could be sent to another reviewer.

 - They must ensure that the manuscript has not been submitted elsewhere.
 Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is unacceptable.